BIGJRA/BIGJRA.github.io/rejuv.md

 | Noctowl             | 1        |                   |          |                       |          |                |          |

 Cross the bridge to the right, then head down to grab a *Full Heal.* Go all the way up to Melia.
-You’ll then have to battle the Carnivine, though you can’t catch it.
+You'll then have to battle the Carnivine, though you can't catch it.
 Outcomes give Relationship Points: winning grants +1 Melia, losing grants -1 Melia, running grants -2 Melia.

 Follow her to the right.
 Itemfind for a *TinyMushroom* and grab the